Thream/socketio-jwt/.github/ISSUE_TEMPLATE/BUG.md

 ---
-name: '🐛 Bug Report'
+name: "🐛 Bug Report"
-about: 'Report an unexpected problem or unintended behavior.'
+about: "Report an unexpected problem or unintended behavior."
-title: '[Bug]'
+title: "[Bug]"
-labels: 'bug'
+labels: "bug"
 ---

 <!--